xbyl1234/jNativeHook/README.md

 3. Native hook on the stub's generated code

 I think this is what I need to accomplish...
+Another thing to notice, in the video he is on an IDA window of the jvm.dll.
+I believe its also some version of Java 8 because its the jvm.dll found in the "server" folder, whereas on Java 11, it would be the one in the "client" folder.

 ## T10/06/2021
 Judging by other examples of this being done, (and none of which seeming to be public/open source :/) I have some better idea of how I might be able to do this.